 Few gases match the broad use of ethylene in modern society.
 Ethylene functions as starting material for industrial synthesis of linear polymers, aldehydes and other major chemical products.
 Plastics, plasticizers, surfactants, food additives, and fibers are products of this major building block.
-Today, the demand for ethylene is over 140 million tons per year with a growth rate of 3.5% per year, which ranks ethylene as the most widely produced organic compound globally.
+As of 2007, global ethylene capacity was 121 million metric tons (28 million metric tons in the U.S. alone)1, with ethylene as the most widely produced organic compound globally.